 Note also that the distribution of values $\sigma$ is the distribution of values of forward process EP that would arise in repeated sampling of the forward process.
 For the reasons just given, we know that those two distributions over EP result in the same value of expected EP.
 In general though, the distribution of values of EP generated during the forward process differs from the distribution of values of EP that would arise by reinitialization.

-\subsection{Time-reversed processes}
+\subsubsection{Time-reversed processes}

-Here we introduce a few more notions relevant to the derivation of the IFT for the EP incurred during the forward computational process consisting of an SOI and a single bath.
-These notions and our derivation can be easily generalized to include multiple baths.
+Here we introduce a few more concepts useful for deriving the IFT for the EP incurred during the forward computational process for a full system consisting of an SOI and a single bath.
+These concepts and our derivation can be easily generalized to include multiple baths.